Huxwell/huxwell.github.io/index.md

 print(globals)
 ```
-Run these to understand better pythons's modules or for debugging when multiple versions of the same library (or multiple version of Python) might be in conflict:
+Run these to understand Pythons's modules better or to debug conflicting dependencies:

 ```
 import sys